ehammes/reading-notes/class-01.md

 ## Introduction to Javascript

-Learning to program with JS involges:
+Learning to program with JS involves:

 1. Understanding some **brasic programming concepts** and the terms that JS programmers user to describe them
 2. Learning **the language** itself, and, like all languages, you need to know its vocabulary and how to structure your sentences